THEiNterZoNe network of sites

 When the beans are sprouted to your liking, dice up a couple slices of beet.
 Toss the bean sprouts and beets in a bowl and add the salt, whey and water.
 Pack the bean sprouts into a jar, press down to make sure they are submerged – you may need more water.
 Cover tightly and place in a warm spot for 2-3 days.

 Transfer to fridge.
 These are tasty and very nutritious.
-They are best not eaten alone, as demonstrated in the Mouth of Babes video Pickled Pink, but go great to help digest a meal of rice and curry, or even as an addition to a cooling salad on a hot summer day.
+They go great to help digest a meal of rice and curry, or even as an addition to a cooling salad on a hot summer day.

 1. [...]
 Full Recipe: Pickled Pink Bean Sprouts [...]